4nth0ny1130/shisoserial/README.md

 ## Background

-For attack shiro framework with ysoserial easily.
+A simple tool for attacking shiro framework with ysoserial easily.

 ## Contributor